SolaceSamples/solace-samples-dotnet/docs/_tutorials/request-reply.md

 ### Running the Sample

 First start the BasicReplier.exe so that it is up and listening for requests.
 Then you can use the BasicRequestor.exe sample to send requests and receive replies.
-Pass your Solace messaging router host name (or IP address) as parameter.
+Pass your Solace messaging router connection properties as parameters.

 ```
-$ ./BasicReplier HOST
+$ ./BasicReplier <host> <username>@<vpnname> <password>
-Connecting as tutorial@default on HOST...
+Connecting as <username>@<vpnname> on <host>...
 Session successfully connected.
 Waiting for a request to come in...
 Received request.